open-spaced-repetition/srs-benchmark/README.md

 - FSRS rs: the Rust port of FSRS v4, it's simplified due to the limitations of the Rust-based deep learning framework.
 See also: https://github.com/open-spaced-repetition/fsrs-rs
 - LSTM: a type of neural network that's often used for making predictions based on a sequence of data.
 It's a classic in the field of machine learning for time-related tasks.
 - Transformer: a type of neural network that has gained popularity in recent years due to its superior performance in natural language processing.
 ChatGPT is based on this architecture.
+- DASH: the model proposed in [here](https://doi.org/10.4324/9781315413570-8).
+The name stands for Difficulty, Ability, and Study History.
+In our benchmark, we only use the Ability and Study History because the Difficulty part is not applicable to our dataset.
 - HLR: the model proposed by Duolingo.
 Its full name is Half-Life Regression, for more details, you can read the paper [here](https://github.com/duolingo/halflife-regression).
 - SM-2: one of the early algorithms used by SuperMemo, the first spaced repetition software.
 It was developed more than 30 years ago, and it's still popular today.
 [Anki's default algorithm is based on SM-2](https://faqs.ankiweb.net/what-spaced-repetition-algorithm.html), [Mnemosyne](https://mnemosyne-proj.org/principles.php) also uses it.